codesmythe/zmtx-zmrx/README.md

 To build on UNIX with GCC, simply use make.

 For CP/M, you'll need to have [Z88DK](https://z88dk.org/site) available.
 Ensure that `zcc` is in your path.
-Then do
+Then for CP/M 2.2 compatible binaries that send and receive via the console, do

     % make -f makefile.cpm

+For CP/M 3 compatible binaries that send and receive via the AUX port, do

+    % make CPM3=1 -f makefile.cpm

-This will produce ZMRX.COM and ZMTX.COM.
-ZMRX.COM is ported
+The binaries produced are ZMRX.COM and ZMTX.COM.
+Both binaries are ported but not tested.
-but not tested.
-ZMTX.COM has a stub for `get_file_size()` which will need to be implemented.

 ## MOTIVATION AND HISTORY